chethandf/Sampleproject/README.md

-#this is tthe feature branch
+#this is the feature branch
 <br>
 This is the first line